webrtc-sdk/android/README.md

   }
 ```

-A stripped-down variant of the prefixed library (removing software video codecs and optimized) is also available:
+A stripped-down variant of the prefixed library (removing software video codecs and optimized for size instead of speed) is also available:

 ```gradle
   dependencies {